DA-abhi/Netflix_Sql_Project/README.md

 GROUP  BY country
 ORDER  BY total_content DESC;
 ```
+**Objective:** Identify the top 5 countries with the highest number of content items.
--- 5. Identify the longest movie.
+### 5. Identify the longest movie.
 ```Sql
 SELECT *
 FROM   netflix